uchicago-cs/cmsc22000/website/hw/hw8.rst

 Machine <https://howto.cs.uchicago.edu/vm:index>`__, where you do have the ability to run commands with root privileges.

-Completing this task requires running the VM on your own machine (not on a CS machine), so this task is optional and ungraded, but strongly recommended, specially if you’ve already installed the UChicago CS VM.
+Completing this task requires running the VM on your own machine, so this task is optional and ungraded, but strongly recommended, specially if you’ve already installed the UChicago CS VM.

 Once you’ve started the UChicago CS VM, open a terminal.
 We will first